datatrans/ios-sdk/README.md

 **Smooth App-Switch**: Do you offer payment methods like Twint or PayPal that require the user to confirm the payment in a separate mobile app?
 The library switches smoothly to external apps and back to the SDK.

-**Tokens and Fast Checkouts**: Save your customers' payment information for later use and offer fast checkouts in your app.
-Delegate the token selection to the library.
+**Saved Payment Methods and Fast Checkouts**: Save your customers' payment information for later use and offer fast checkouts in your app.
+Delegate the saved payment method selection to the library.

 **Theme Support**: Style various items according to your corporate identity if needed.
 We also support the iOS dark theme.